Electric Ink Tattoo Care

 What's in it?

-The leaf sap from a South African flowering plant, (called Bulbine frutescens) that boosts the natural collagen production in the skin.
-White lupin seed extract improves the firmness while nourishing oils including Inca Inchi seed found in the Amazon and virgin coconut, work to nourish and protect the skin.
-Finally, vitamin C protects against UV damage, which is often the cause of the ink fading, combined those ingredients also offer up a gorgeous tropical fragrance.
+The leaf sap from a South African flowering plant (called Bulbine frutescens) boosts the natural collagen production in the skin.
+White lupin seed extract enhances firmness, while nourishing oils, including Inca Inchi seed from the Amazon and virgin coconut, work to nourish and protect the skin.
+Finally, vitamin C protects against UV damage, which is often the cause of ink fading.
+Combining those ingredients also offers a gorgeous tropical fragrance.

 The verdict?